Midway Food Court

 Having become increasingly involved in hospitality, Applegreen acquired the site in 2017 and introduced some of their brands, such as The Bakewell.
 A Burger King was rumoured to be added but this didn't happen.

 In 2018, Applegreen received planning permission to build a large petrol station to the north of the site, meaning it would resemble a larger version of their motorway service stations across Ireland.
-Construction started in April 2019 despite objections from local forecourt owners.
+Construction started in April 2019 despite objections from local forecourt owners and Transport Infrastructure Ireland.
+Applegreen also revealed that the Midway Food Court had been struggling to attract trade since it opened, and things were only just starting to pick up.

 M7 exit 17 has proven popular for development.
 In 2009, a landowner close to the junction was trying to gather interest from a developer wishing to build a motorway service area.